7 June 2021

 Please do not visit our Hospice until further notice.
 Whilst we continue to run our Inpatient Unit, most of our colleagues are continuing to work, and support our patients and their families, remotely.
 They can be contacted via email or have their telephones diverted which means that you can contact them in the usual way.
 Please don’t hesitate to call reception on 01622 792200 if you need to leave a message for anyone.

-If you do need to enter our Hospice building, in line with the latest guidance, you will be required to wear your own face covering and sanitize your hands at the entrance.
+If you do need to enter our Hospice building, in line with the latest guidance, you need to demonstrate a negative result from a Lateral Flow Test from within the last four days.
+You will be required to wear the face mask provided and sanitize your hands at the entrance.
 If additional PPE will be required, our colleagues will advise you.

-Preventing the spread of infection on our Inpatient Unit in our highest priority.
-To protect our patients, their visitors and our colleagues we are closely following the guidance of the Government and our local NHS Trust.
+Preventing the spread of infection on our Inpatient Unit is our highest priority.
+To protect our patients, their visitors and our colleagues, we are closely following the guidance of the Government and our local NHS Trust.
 This is reviewed daily, so please check this information regularly.

-The following applies to all patients who are displaying no symptoms of and have tested negative for COVID-19 who are staying on our Inpatient Unit:
+The following applies to all patients who are displaying no symptoms of and have tested negative for COVID-19 who are staying on our Inpatient Unit and all new referrals:

 If your loved one is at the end of their life and is displaying symptoms or has been diagnosed with COVID-19, please contact our Inpatient Unit directly 01622 792200 ext 210.
 Visiting will be considered on a case by case basis and where we can ensure maximum protection for patients, visitors and colleagues.